wyattelijah/01-Introduction/README.md

 5. Go to your GitHub home page, and select the new 01-Introduction repository
 6. On that page, you will see a green button labeled "Clone or download".
 Press that now.
 You will see a drop down box that contains the following: "Clone with HTTPS".
 Inside the dropdown, you will see a box containing an URL.
 Next to the box is an icon that looks like a clipboard with an arrow pointing to it.
 Click that icon now
 7. Open VS Code.
 When the program opens, push the F1 key.
 In the box that opens, type "Git: Clone".
 Hit enter.
 In the box that then opens, paste the URL you copied from GitHub.
 Select a location for the repository; on Windows, the default is something like c:\Users\(username)\Documents\01-Introduction.
 VS Code will now clone (download) a copy of the code to your computer
 8. VS Code should give you an opportunity to enter your username and password.
-If you see a dialogue asking if you want VS Code to check for changes periodically, you can select Yes
+If you see a dialogue asking if you want VS Code to check for changes periodically, you can select "No"
 9. Once VS Code has cloned (downloaded) the code, it will be responsible for keeping the code on your local computer synchronized with the repository in your GitHub account.
 In the panel to the left of the current window, you should see a list of the files you have downloaded

 ---